AWWALv/Course-Timetable/README.md

 # Course-Timetable
-This survey form sample was gotten from google which i recreated using HTML.
+This Course form sample was gotten from google which i recreated using HTML.